Self-Management of RLS

-- Stick to a regular sleep schedule.
+Develop a sleep schedule that works for you.
 Regardless of how much sleep you have had the night before, try to maintain a routine in the time you go to bed and the time you get up.
-Avoid napping during the day if you need to but try not to sleep too much during the day if possible.
+Nap during the day if you need to but try not to sleep too much during the day if possible.

-- Some patients benefit from different practices before bedtime, such as a hot or cold bath.
+Some patients benefit from different practices before bedtime, such as a hot or cool bath.

-- Change your diet or add supplements.
+Change your diet or add supplements.
 Try to eat more foods such as asparagus, spinach and kale, all of which are rich sources of the nutrient folic acid.
 Supplements such as Iron, Vitamin B complex, folic acid and Calcium can also help.
 Check with a doctor or nutritionist to find out if you’re low on any of these - you should always consult a medical practitioner before taking any supplements.
 More information about iron supplementation can be found in our news blog.

 Stay hydrated.
 RLS can be aggravated by dehydration from a lack of water intake.
 So in addition to avoiding diuretics such as caffeine, you may also want to avoid nighttime alcohol intake, and drink sparkling water, filtered water, or decaffeinated teas throughout the day.